victorchilari/handle-work-tracker/README.md

 # handle-work-tracker
 Automate time tracking buy creating JS code that open tracker's page, auth, and press button to start or to end.
-That features are running buy .bat files.
+That features are running by .bat files.

 Also it take screenshots before and after press track button.
 (At the moment its not necessary because i forgot to save code that close browser after script...)